EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 PRK = HMAC-SHA-256( salt, ECDH shared secret )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where salt = 0x in the asymmetric case and salt = PSK in the symmetric case.
-As the output length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation, and K_i and IV_i are therefore the first 16 or 13 bytes of
+As the output length L is smaller than the hash function output size, the expand phase of HKDF consists of a single HMAC invocation, and K_i and IV_i are therefore the first 16 and 13 bytes, respectively, of

 ~~~~~~~~~~~~~~~~~~~~~~~
 output parameter = HMAC-SHA-256( PRK, info || 0x01 )
 ~~~~~~~~~~~~~~~~~~~~~~~

-where || means byte sting concatenation and info is the CBOR encoding of
+where \| \| means byte string concatenation, and info is the CBOR encoding of

 ~~~~~~~~~~~~~~~~~~~~~~~
 COSE_KDF_Context = [